BrainGPT: Unleashing the Potential of EEG Generalist Foundation Model by Autoregressive Pre-training: Method

 We initially construct a graph network in which each node represents an electrode utilized during the pre-training stage.
-The total number of nodes is denoted by $|R(X)|$.
+The total number of nodes is the total number of electrodes $E$ in Eq. (\ref{eq:elec_num}).
 Benefiting from the comprehensive data coverage in the pre-training, these nodes include nearly all electrodes commonly employed, encompassing those found in $Y$.
-Each node is represented by a learnable vector of length $C$.
-They form a fully interconnected graph $\mathcal{G} \in \mathbb{R}^{|R(X)| \times C}$.
+Each node is represented by a learnable vector of length $D$.
+They form a fully interconnected graph $\mathcal{G} \in \mathbb{R}^{E \times D}$.
 For each $z_j$, the electrodes it comprises are mapped to a subgraph $\mathcal{G}_j$ within $\mathcal{G}$.
 Upon the introduction of \(z_j\) into the network, only the nodes contained within the subgraph \(\mathcal{G}_j\) are activated.
 This activation process involves updating the representations of these specific nodes by adding the corresponding elements from \(z_j\):

 The function \(\text{diag}(z_j)\) converts \(z_j\) into a diagonal matrix, facilitating targeted activations that only influence corresponding nodes within \(\mathcal{G}_j\).
 The indicator matrix \(\mathbf{I}_{\mathcal{G}_j}\) ensures that updates are confined to these nodes, leaving others unaffected.
-The updated graph $\mathcal{G}$ facilitates the flow and interaction of spatial information between electrodes through a graph attention mechanism \citep{velivckovic2017graph}:
+The updated graph $\mathcal{G}$ facilitates the flow and interaction of spatial information between electrodes through a graph attention mechanism~\cite{velivckovic2017graph}: